 If you've ever installed tile in complex patterns and hard-to-reach areas, you know how tricky it can be to apply grout in those sneaky little corners.
 This Old House recommends using a dowel to spread grout in these areas, allowing you to evenly distribute it without contorting yourself while you work on your tile project.

-Dowels, as we know, are round (that's sort of a key component of their purpose in life), and you can use that to your advantage.
-Press down on contact paper and other materials you're trying to roll out flat and even with a dowel -- you can also use one as a rolling pin in a pinch (go for a thick dowel, and rub it with mineral oil before you start).
+Dowels, as we know, are round (that's sort of a key component of these doodads), and you can use that to your advantage.
+Press down on contact paper and other materials you're trying to roll out flat and even with a dowel -- you can also use one as a rolling pin in a pinch (go for a thick dowel, and rub it with food-safe mineral oil before you start).

 7. Workshop organizing

 Dowels can be used as organizing pegs in the wall for hanging tools, equipment, and supplies.
-They'll help you keep the workship in good working order so you can find things when you need them.
+They'll help you keep your garage or workshop in good order so you'll be able to find things when you need them.

 8. Added shelf support

-You can use stout dowels as the braces for a new shelf in a bookcase, and you can also use them to create added support for a heavy shelf (such as one laden with dictionaries).
-Cut them to the right height and anchor them in the structure of the bookcase so your shelves don't sag in the middle.
+You can utilize stout dowels as the braces for a new shelf in a bookcase, and to create added support for a heavy shelf (such as one laden with dictionaries).
+Cut your dowels to the right height and anchor them in the structure of the bookcase so shelves don't sag in the middle.

 9. Cheap curtain hangers

 Since people don't see the curtain rod, your spare dowels will do just fine.
-You can add fancy finials if you want -- and those can be thrifted or salvaged if you want to keep costs low.
-Choose a dowel of appropriate width for the material, making sure it's thick enough to support the weight of materials like velvet or heavy canvas.
+You can add fancy finials if you want -- and those can be thrifted or salvaged to keep costs low.
+Choose a dowel of appropriate width for the fabric, making sure it's thick enough to support the weight of materials like velvet or heavy canvas.
 (Speaking of curtains, if you're concerned about window security, you can also use a dowel in the slider to create a lock.)